 The Kulmbach site: The development of a new faculty

-University management, founding commission, internal planning group and external advisory board consisting of independent, high-level experts worked closely together to draw up a concept for Faculty VII of the University of Bayreuth within just a few months.
+University management, founding commission, internal planning group and external advisory board consisting of independent, high-level experts worked closely together to draw up a concept for Faculty of Life Sciences of the University of Bayreuth within just a few months.

-Prof. Dr. Stephan Clemens (head of the planning group and current founding dean) continues at the reins, and maintains the lines of communication to Kulmbach.
+Prof. Dr. Stephan Clemens (head of the planning group and founding dean) was at the reins, and maintained the lines of communication to Kulmbach.
 The former Head Mayor Henry Schramm supported this project right from the beginning and with greatest efforts.
 Since May 2020, a very committed team around Head Mayor Ingo Lehmann is working towards our common goal: a Faculty of Life Sciences: Food, Nutrition and Health of the University of Bayreuth on the Campus Kulmbach.

 New and innovative in the field of nutrition

-The concept for Faculty VII follows a holistic approach.
+The concept for the Faculty of Life Sciences follows a holistic approach.
 According to the tradition of the University of Bayreuth, it is about interdisciplinary research and teaching on the great challenges of our time:

 - What are the causal relationships between risk of disease and life style and/or nutrition?

 - Which individual, social, cultural, and/or socio-economic factors hinder healthy lifestyles and diets?